 For attractions where you can get early admittance (like the Vatican) or they get busy during specific times, booking ahead of time can also help you beat the crowds.

 Not sure where to find tours?
-We’d recommend looking on TripAdvisor and Airbnb Experiences!
-(First time Airbnb user?
-Use our link to get $15 off your first Airbnb Experience!)
+We’d recommend looking on Tripadvisor and Airbnb Experiences!

 If during your research you find that a reservation is heavily recommended for a restaurant, set a reminder on your phone for a month or so beforehand to give them a call and secure a table.
 When you have limited time to explore on a vacation, the last thing you want to do is wait in line for a restaurant, especially if you’re hangry. 🙂